juliabecker/looped/README.md

 <img src="images/login.png">

-- A user can view tip results by city.
+- A user can view all tip results by city.

 <img src="images/homescreen.png">